Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-13/_posts/2002-02-01-using-arrays.md

     }
 ```

-Now that's great and it works.
-However, first let's talk about what's going on.
+Now that's great, and it works.
+However, first, let's talk about what's going on.
 In the first line, I define three empty arrays **myXs, myYs, and myDiameters**.
 We know they are arrays because of the **[]** that is after the equals sign.

-Then, I add the x,y and diameter components to each arrayin the setup.
+Then, I add the x,y, and diameter components to each array in the setup.
 Notice the first one is called **myXs[0], myYs[0], myDiameters[0]** and the second is the **myXs[1], myYs[1], myDiameters[1]**.
 When we create arrays and start adding items to them, the count always starts at zero.
-Each one of these are called the **index** of an array.
+Each one of these is called the **index** of an array.

 Have you seen this before?
 You have!
-In for loops, we usually started with **var i = 0** right?
+In for loops, we started with **var i = 0**.
 That's because most languages start counting at zero instead of 1.

 So, how can we change what we did above?